 “By how much?”
 Holmes asked, now paying close attention. ~

 “It looks like we’ve been off course for almost two hours.”
-Mr. Stanton continued to work his station but seemed to be having trouble finding the commander’s answer.
+Mr. Stanton continued to work his station but he seemed to be having trouble finding the commander’s answer.

 Commander Holmes straitened.
 “Let’s get some answers.
 Ms. Hendricks, have the physical components checked on the three systems Mr. Stanton found—plus navigation.
 Mr. Stanton, try an astronomical position check to see exactly how far off we are.”